JohnSawiris/hello-world/README.md

 # Hello World
-#### A simple webpage that contains hellos in different languages, 10.09.2017
+#### A simple webpage that contains hellos in different languages and a webpage that has my favorite places, 10.09.2017
 #### By _**John Sawiris and Sam Kissee**_

 ## Description

-This a simple webpage that collects a bunch of hellos in several different languages
+This a simple webpage that collects a bunch of hellos in several different languages, and a webpage that has my favorite places.

 ## Setup